cognusion/ripfix/README.md

 ### pdfs

 All the PDFs you want to work on.
 Globs liked "*.pdf" are valid (note the quotes).
 They will end up in *--out* named the same with *_fixed* appended. (e.g. *neat.pdf* will be *neat_fixed.pdf*)

+### reprocess

+*default: false*

+If enabled, sets *--skip* to false.
+The only files that will be processed, will be those that have a matching *_fixed* or *_fixed_[compress style]* version.
+T

+This is most useful for large sets of already-processed files, where there are deliberate holes (e.g. some PDFs are already texty, so didn't need a fix to begin with), but because of changes, only those need reprocessing (e.g. newer/better **tesseract**, or better option strings, etc.).

 ### skip